type_enforced

 dict

-keys are not validated, only values - Deeply nested types are supported too:
+- Deeply nested types are supported too:

 dict[dict[int]]